att-comdev/ucp-integration/docs/api-conventions.md

 externally controlled, the external naming will be honored.
 * The version of the API resource path will be prefixed before the first node of the path for that resource using v#.# format.
-* By default, the API will be namespaced by /api before the version.
+* By default and unless otherwise noted, the API will be namespaced by /api before the version.
 For the purposes of documentation, this will not be specified in each of the resource paths below.
-In more complex APIs, it makes sense to allow the /api node to be more specific to point to a particular service.
+In more complex APIs, UCP components may use values other than /api to be more specific to point to a particular service.

 ```
 /api/v1.0/sampleresources/ExTeRnAlNAME-1234